Comparing Canadian Debt Solutions

 Any debt solution you use will have different requirements and steps that you’ll need to follow.
 However, these general tips apply regardless of which solution you use.

 Not only do you need a budget to ensure that you spend less than you earn, but you also need to build in savings.
-Emergency savings is essential for covering unexpected expenses that inevitably arise.
+Emergency savings are essential for covering unexpected expenses that inevitably arise.
 Most experts recommend that you should save ten percent of your take-home income each month or each paycheque.

 If you cannot balance your budget even with the debt solution you want to use factored in, then you may continue to have issues.
 For example, if you use a loan to consolidate and then make new charges, you can end up with more debt instead of less.
 Thus, if consolidation only helps you break even and you’re still living paycheque-to-paycheque, you may want to consider other solutions.